 Pro Tip: Planning your visit to the Vatican?
 Bookmark this post in your browser so you can easily find it when you’re in the city.
 See our guide to Vatican City for more planning resources, our top Vatican tours for a memorable trip, and our top things to do in Vatican City.

-The story of the cabinet of the masks begins with architect Allesandro Dori, a Roman architect also known for his work on the facade of the Biblioteca Marucelliana in Tuscany.
-He was one of the finest architects of the late eighteenth century, and jumped at the opportunity to work for the Holy See.
+The story of the Cabinet of the Masks begins with architect Allesandro Dori.
+He was a Roman architect also known for his work on the facade of the Biblioteca Marucelliana in Tuscany.
+One of the finest architects of the late 18th century, he jumped at the opportunity to work for the Holy See.

-Along with tiled mosaic, paintings and stucco that decorate this beautiful room, the Cabinet of Masks also features several works of sculpture.
-These are almost exclusively female designs, and are inspired by ancient Greek mythology.
+Along with tiled mosaics, paintings, and stucco that decorate this beautiful room, the Cabinet of Masks also features several works of sculpture.
+These are almost exclusively female designs and are inspired by ancient Greek mythology.
 Aphrodite serves as the main subject, with several renditions of the Goddess of Beauty looking over the room.
 Nymphs and graces can also be found among the statuary.

 Popular Vatican Tours

 Not ready to book a tour?
 Find out if a Vatican tour is worth it.

 How Can I Visit the Cabinet of Masks?

 As mentioned before, this is one of the more restricted areas of the Vatican Museums.
 You simply won’t be able to visit this room without a guide.
 The Vatican Museums runs a tour particularly focused on the more off-limits areas of the museum, but this will cost you up to €200, and won’t include other parts of the Vatican Museums.

 Not ready to book a tour?
 See if a Vatican tour is worth it.